NREL/tyche/docs/cheat-sheet.rst

 Investment Dataset
 ^^^^^^^^^^^^^^^^^^

-An *investment*, similar to a *scenario*, is a combination of tranches that represents a particular R&D strategy.
+An Investment, similar to a Scenario, is a combination of Tranches that represents a particular R&D strategy.

 The *investments* dataset provides a separate way to look at making R&D investments.
 Combining individual tranches allows users to explore and optimize R&D investment amounts, but it may be the case that there are specific strategies that users wish to explore, without optimizing.
 In this case, the *investments* dataset is used to define specific combinations of tranches that are of interest.
 A data dictionary for the *investments* dataset is given in :numref:`tbl-investmentsdict`.